CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

 >An example: We can use the Slack app (the client) to put our messages or pictures on Slack.
 The content is stored on the Slack servers and other clients can then also access the pictures.

 ### HTTP requests

 A server stores the data, and the client (other programs or computers) requests data or sends some of its own.
 But how do they talk to each other?

-**For the client and the server to communicate they need an established language (a protocol)**.
+**For the client and the server to communicate they need an established an agreed upon way of communicating (a protocol)**.
 Which is what HTTP (Hypertext Transfer Protocol) is for.
 It defines the methods you can use to communicate with a server and indicate your desired actions on the resources of the server.

 There are two main types of requests: GET and POST.